luisbocanegra/YAWPA-resources/README.md

 - Create as many url slots as you need then replace FULL_IMAGE_URL in "url": "FULL_IMAGE_URL" with your own

-- You also need to create a thumbnail for your images.The smaller the better.
+- Create a thumbnail for your images.The smaller the better.
+(Optional, leave the thumburl if you decide against it)

 - Submit a pull request and wait for approval